Nicola Pozzi

-Nicola Pozzi (born 30 June 1986) is an Italian football coach and former striker.
+Nicola Pozzi (born 30 June 1986) is an Italian football coach and former striker, currently in charge as a technical collaborator at Serie B club Sampdoria.

 Playing career

 Milan

-Signed by A.C.
-Milan from then-Serie C1 side Cesena in January 2004, he was successively loaned to Napoli and Pescara, before being sent on loan to Empoli F.C. for two consecutive seasons (2005–06 and 2006–07).
+Signed by AC Milan from then-Serie C1 side Cesena in January 2004, he was successively loaned to Napoli and Pescara, before being sent on loan to Empoli for two consecutive seasons (2005–06 and 2006–07).